Inferara/inference-language-spec/functions.md

 }
 ```

-Function references can be defined on the context level but such references must be `const` and have a type signature.
-The `hash_function` is a reference to the `hash` function from the external module.
-The `verify` function takes a function as an argument and verifies its behavior.
-The `verify_hash` function is a helper function that verifies the `hash` function from the external module.
+A type of a function can be defined using [`type`](./statements.md#97-type-definition) statement. `HashFunction` in the example is an alias for the `hash` function type (its signature).
+Hence, it can be used in the type annotations but cannot be called as a function.

 ```inference